kanishka-linux/ReadManga/README.md

 Delete : Delete appropriate entry in the history/search column

-If incomplete image gets loaded then simply click on the page to reload it again.
+If incomplete image gets loaded then simply click on the image to reload it again.

 #Note: